What you need to know about throat swabbing for COVID-19 rapid tests

 It didn’t look like Zachary Dupin, 31, would miss out on Christmas.
 Despite a sore throat, he says he tested negative, twice, on PCR tests, and once on an at-home rapid antigen test.
-But still feeling unwell after driving home from Reno to Las Vegas, he isolated in a hotel near home and self-tested once more—but this time he swabbed his throat.
+But still feeling unwell after driving home from Reno to Las Vegas, he did another rapid test that came back negative, but still decided to isolate in a hotel near home and self-tested once more—but this time he swabbed his throat.
 And this time he tested positive.
 He and his brother, who also tested positive orally, spent the holidays in the hotel, catching up on reading, watching college football games, and, thankfully, getting some home-cooked food deliveries while fending off fatigue, dry cough, and dizziness.
 The test had narrowly saved them from potentially infecting the rest of the family.

 Dupin is one of many everyday social media users who’ve publicly shared their—admittedly anecdotal—positive COVID-19 detections via throat swab, after a nasal negative.
 There’s certainly room to poke holes in the stories: Dupin could have simply become infectious between the tests.
 But the idea is also coming from biologists, immunologists, and epidemiologists, who recommend adding the throat dab to the nose swirl.
 Some researchers who’ve studied the throat swab method agree, having seen indications that the omicron variant might be better detected orally.
 But other scientists remain saliva skeptics, saying it’s the surge in at-home tests that has led to a spike in anecdotal detections—and that using the test in ways not prescribed could render them ineffective.
 They agree that more research would be valuable, especially since the “double-dip” has been routine in other countries from the start.
 But what research would persuade the U.S. Food and Drug Administration to approve using throat swabs on the test remains to be seen.